AndrewHeyligerIT/Powershell-If-Then/erros.md

 The WinRM client cannot process the request because the server name cannot be resolved.
   - Check and make sure the computer names are correct.

+Unable to find type ...
+  - Check spelling

+Unexpected token ..
+  - Check syntax
+  - make sure you have all brackets in correct place

+##
+Curser stuck when remoting
+- Ctrl V
 Red bars
   - Check the spelling and syntax
   - Make sure you haven't used the wrong cmdlet

+Not updating code
+  - make sure you  don't have dot source it